LorePlant/Landscape_OleaEuropea/README.md

 distgenEUCL <- dist(gl.genoLAND, method = "euclidean", diag = FALSE, upper = FALSE, p = 2)
 ```
 #Mantel test
-With the aim if there to underline Isolation by Environment (IBE) I used a Mantel test to see if thre is a linear correlation betaeen ecological distqnce and genetic distance matrices
+With the aim if there to underline Isolation by Environment (IBE) I used a Mantel test to see if there is a linear correlation between ecological distance and genetic distance matrices
 ```
 # mantel test Genetic distance-ecological distance
 geno_eco = mantel(distgenEUCL, dist.PCbio, method="spearman", permutations=1000,  na.rm = TRUE)